Reviewers Guidelines

 7. Methods

-• The method is written clearly, so that other researchers can replicate the experiment or research with the same result;
+• The method is written clearly so that other researchers can replicate the experiment or conduct similar research with the same results.

 • Not only describe the definition of terms, but also describe how to conduct the research;